diem/off-chain-reference/docs/complex_state_machine.md

 Similarly to the flow above, the Sender at state (RSEND) may decide they need for information about the receiver of the payment to disambiguate a soft-match.
 They set their status `Sender` -> `Status` -> `Status` to `soft-match` (state SSOFT).
 The receiver can abort (RABORT) or provide the additional KYC in `Receiever` -> `kyc_data` -> `additional_kyc` (state RSOFTSEND).
 The sender may then abort (SABORT) or move to READY, and settle the payment.

-## Steps of the protocol: The Simple Flow

-The simple flow is executed when the sending VASP believes there is no need for the exchange of KYC information.
-It does not include any sender KYC information, and indicates it is ready to settle on the first message (sequence of states SREADY -> READY).

-### Start -> SREADY

-The Sender issues `PaymentCommand` to crate initial payment.

-The sender sends a payment with all mandatory fields the the following optional fields populated as:

-* `Sender` -> `Status` -> `Status`: `ready_for_settlement`.
-* `Receiver` -> `Status` -> `Status`: `none`

-### SREADY -> RABORT

-The Receiver issues `PaymentCommand` to update an existing payment.

-The Receiver examines the payment and determines that either more information is needed or the payment cannot proceed.
-They issue an abort with the appropriate code.

-* `Receiver` -> `Status` -> `Status`: `abort`
-* `Receiver` -> `Status` -> `abort_code`: one of `need-kyc` or `rejected`.

-### SREADY -> READY

-The Receiver issues `PaymentCommand` to update an existing payment.

-The Receiver is satisfied that no KYC information exchange is needed and is happy to proceed with the payment.
-They send a command updating the fields:

-* `Receiver` -> `Status` -> `Status`: `ready_for_settlement`
-* `recipient_signature` = a valid recipient signature.

-### READY

-The sender upon observing a payment in the READY state can execute it on chain.

 ## Abort codes and `original_payment_reference_id`

 An abort can lead to the submission of a new payment that tries to make progress past the reasons for abort.
 The new payment must include a reference to the previous payment.

 The meaning of abort codes in the `Status` -> `abort_code` field of an `PaymentActorObject` are:

-* `need-kyc`: a payment needs the exchange of full KYC information.
-A new payment with this one in the `original_payment_reference_id` can be submitted using the KYC Exchange flow.
 * `no-kyc-needed`: the recipient indicates that they are not willing to provide KYC information since they judge that it is not necessary.
-A Simple flow payment can be initiated with this payment in its `original_payment_reference_id`.
+The payment can be directly executed on chain.
 * `rejected`: the payment is rejected.
 It should not be used in the `original_payment_reference_id` field of a new payment.

 ## Reference specification for JWS signatures used